Senator Pierre-Hugues Boisvenu

 Pierre-Hugues Boisvenu worked for more than 30 years in Quebec’s public service as a senior official and deputy minister.
 In June 2002, his eldest daughter was murdered by a repeat offender; it is then that he began championing the rights of the families of murdered or missing individuals, so that the justice system grants them the same rights as criminals.
 In November 2004, Pierre-Hugues Boisvenu and three other fathers founded the Murdered or Missing Persons' Families' Association (MMPFA).
 This association, which supports and advises families who have suffered the sudden loss of a loved one, now has more than 600 member families.
-Although Mr. Boisvenu is no longer president of the association’s board of directors, he is still very active and present in the organization.
-Through sustained media presence and the numerous talks he continues to give, Mr. Boisvenu has helped to increase awareness of the rights of secondary victims among the Quebec public.
+Through sustained media presence and the numerous talks he continues to give, Mr. Boisvenu has helped to increase awareness of the rights of victims of crimes among the Canadian public.
 He also created the Isabelle Boisvenu Fund, which provides scholarships for students in the field of victimology.

 In November 2005, Pierre-Hugues Boisvenu was awarded the Government of Quebec’s Prix de la justice.
 This award recognizes a citizen’s significant contribution to the promotion of justice in the province.

-Pierre-Hugues Boisvenu is co-founder of Le Nid , a shelter for abused women in Val d’Or, and is a member of several boards and humanitarian organizations in the Eastern Townships.
+Pierre-Hugues Boisvenu is co-founder of Le Nid , a shelter for abused women in Val-d’Or, and was a member of several boards and humanitarian organizations in the Eastern Townships.
 He was chair of the United Way of the Eastern Townships from 2006 until March 2010.

-On January 28, 2010, Pierre-Hugues Boisvenu accepted the invitation of Stephen Harper , then Prime Minister of Canada, and was sworn in as a member of the Senate of Canada on March 3, 2010.
+On January 28, 2010, Pierre-Hugues Boisvenu accepted the invitation of Mr. Stephen Harper , then Prime Minister of Canada, and was sworn in as a member of the Senate of Canada on March 3, 2010.
 As a senator, he has worked to strengthen victim legislation and victims’ rights in Canada’s judicial system.
-He hopes that Canada will adopt the Victims Bill of Rights during his term in office.
+He succeeded in passing the Canadian Victims Bill of Rights during his term in office.